AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

 	- **Case 3:**
 	  - What were your results for the trajectories from a non-zero angle(s) at the higher height?
 Do your results overlap with your theoretical value?
 Another way to think about it, does your uncertainty cover the magnitude of the difference between your experimental and theoretical values?
 If not, what may be a physical reason why?
 	- Were your bullseye targets (estimation) accurate to the experimental results; any bias towards being an over- or under-estimate?
 Back up your answer with your results.
-  - Please include an photo of your experimental data papers.

 - In a **paragraph**, summarize your error analysis.
 Be qualitative, not only quantitative.
 Argue your conclusions with your data values.
 	- What is the precision of your equipment?